Lazhar Karoui Chebbi: Biography

-He is appointed January 17, 2011 as Minister of Justice in the government of national unity formed following the departure of the President of the Republic, Zine el-Abidine Ben Ali.
+Chebbi was appointed on January 17, 2011 as Minister of Justice in the government of national unity formed following the departure of the President of the Republic, Zine el-Abidine Ben Ali.
 He announced on January 26 that an international arrest warrant had just been issued against Ben Ali, his wife Leila and members of the Trabelsi clan.

 After leaving the government, he joined Nidaa Tounes launched by Beji Caid Essebsi and became responsible for legal relations.

-On February 2, 2015, he was appointed Personal Representative of the President of the Republic Béji Caïd Essebsi.
+On February 2, 2015, he was appointed Personal Representative of the President of the Republic Beji Caid Essebsi.